ShaikChandini9/Ecommerce-Project/README.md

 | Payments           | One-to-one order mapping, unique confirmation codes |
 | Reviews            | Unique constraints, cascade deletion |
 | Data Integrity     | Validation, business rules, and transaction safety |

----

-## 🤝 Contributing

-Contributions are welcome!
-- Report bugs
-- Suggest features
-- Submit pull requests

-Simply fork the repository and open a PR to help improve the project.

----

-## 🌟 Final Thoughts

-This isn’t just a sample project — it’s a **professional-grade backend** demonstrating modern development practices, transactional safety, and a clear domain model.

-It’s perfect for:
-- **Portfolio projects** to impress employers
-- **Learning Spring Boot** and real-world backend design
-- Serving as the **foundation of a production e-commerce platform**

-If you find it useful, don’t forget to ⭐ the repository and share it with others!